 • Ragging scissors are very helpful as well

 Begin by pre-washing all of your fabrics.
 You’ll typically be using 100% cotton fabric that will shrink.
 It can also bleed.
 I wash everything of like colors on warm with color catching sheets in the wash.
 I then dry them on high heat in the dryer.
-After they come out of the dryer I iron each piece .
-Now we are ready to cut out our individual blocks.
+After they come out of the dryer, I iron each piece.
+This is a really important step that will help everything sew together nicely.
+After that, you are ready to cut out individual blocks.